Sri Lanka Itinerary 6 Days With Sri Lanka Adventure

 DAY 2 of Sri Lanka itinerary 6 days: White Water Rafting and Bird Watching

 Travellers can venture into this brave task to explore the pulsing mass of water that rushed along the banks of Kelaniya rivers, it definitely is a fantastic experience to feel the power of the river.
 The river of Kelaniya creates beautiful scenery along its way to the sea from the mountains.
 In Kitulgala the river turns to be much more vigours as it flows through rough terrain.
-It changes its colour to white and descends more quickly creating best conditions for white water rafting.
+It changes its colour to white and descends more quickly creating the best conditions for white water rafting.
 Kelaniya rive features three mini falls and five smaller falls where the white water rafting is undertaken.

-Since this 6 days Sri Lanka tour itinerary suggests only two nights in Kitulgala only a limited number of activities included in the program.
+Since these 6 days, Sri Lanka tour itinerary suggests only two nights in Kitulgala only a limited number of activities included in the program.
 There is hardly any travelling on day two because all activities to be done around Kitulgala.
 Usually, the whitewater rafting is an adventurous activity that consumes your energy.
 Therefore you might need a rest after whitewater rafting because you need to boost your energy.
 The rafting can be done in the morning or in the afternoon if the water level is suitable.
 Most of the time the water level in the river is ideal for whitewater rafting and there is hardly any situation reported in which the water level is life-threatening for rafters.

 Find Accommodation in Kitulgala

-Whitewater rafting session lasts about 2 hours and can start after the breakfast or in the afternoon.
+Whitewater rafting session lasts about 2 hours and can start after breakfast or in the afternoon.
 Most accommodation providers have their hotels in and around Kitulgala, therefore travellers can find accommodation within easy reach of white water rafting starting point.

 Rainforest Trek and Bird Watching